CarInsurance.com Insights

 The table below shows the average monthly, six-month, and annual rates for the cheapest trucks from different insurers.

-Make model Company Annual rates Six-month rates Monthly rates
+Make and model of truck Cheapest company Annual rates Six-month rates Monthly rates

 Ford MaverickNationwide$1,546$773$129